GenericMappingTools/GMTjl_doc/documentation/utilities/weather.md

 - `year`: An integer, restrict data download to this year.

-- `debug`: Print the url of the requested data and return.
+- `dryrun`: Print the url of the requested data and return.

 - `data`: The default is to make a seismicity map but if the `data` option is used (containing whatever) we return the data in a ``GMTdataset``